-The secret to this gelato is the use of best quality dark cocoa powder.
-This ingredient defines the taste of the finished product, but also its gorgeous, deep, dark brown color.
-I recommend Valrhona’s, which is incredibly rich and smooth.
-Don’t fear the price tag, one package will last you a long time and will bring your favorite chocolate desserts from good to exceptional.
+The secret to this chocolate gelato is the use of dark cocoa powder.
+Also called Dutch-processed cocoa powder, this ingredient gives a rich, earthy flavor to chocolate gelato, but also provides a gorgeous, deep, dark brown color.
+I recommend using Valrhona’s cocoa powder, which is incredibly rich and smooth.
+It’s pricey, but one package will last you a long time and push your favorite chocolate desserts from good to exceptional.

 Never made gelato before?
 Curious about what makes gelato different from ice cream?
 Check out my detailed video class: How to Make Gelato: Tips and Recipes to Make the Delightful Italian Frozen Treat.
 In it, you’ll find out what makes gelato different from ice cream, how to make a versatile gelato base you can turn into a variety of flavors, and all my secrets and tips to churn and serve outstanding gelato.
 I even share how to make dairy-free vegan gelato!
 In short, it’s a very thorough, colorful class that will quickly turn you into a gelato master.
 Watch Now!